atanunq/viuer/README.md

 Code Relay:

+Task #9:
+Complete sixel::check_sixel_support
+Check for sixel compatibility in the main print method.
+If that is the case, call SixelPrinter, which lives in sixel.rs and implements the Printer trait.

 Task #8:

 Add SixelError to impl std::fmt::Display for ViuError .
-Check for sixel compatibility in the main print method.
-If that is the case, call SixelPrinter, which lives in sixel.rs and implements the Printer trait.

 Task #7:
 Remove MResult from printer sixel.
 Make it all ViuResult